Is This the Transportation Alternatives'

 • A NEW kid-friendly route that starts and ends in Manhattan.
 What happened to the kids' route that started in Brooklyn?
 It was incredibly complicated to run (requiring coverage from multiple police precincts) and very staff intensive.
 I still love kids on bikes and hope we'll see you at the ride.
 Details soon.

-• We'll keep wonderful start lines in Manhattan and Brooklyn, but we will probably move them out of Central Park and Prospect Park.
+• We'll keep wonderful start lines in Manhattan and Brooklyn, but we have moved out of Central Park and Prospect Park.

 2. As noted above, I'd like to expand on the food choices at some rest stops just a little, and feeding a crowd can get expensive!
 Using Prospect Park and Central Park costs roughly $12,000 in permit fees.
 I think those prices are fair, and the staff in both parks have been hugely helpful, but if we can save a bit on those fees, we can spend that money on stuff for you.
 If you love those parks we hope you'll continue to ride there and make a donation to them if you can.